 - Place all the bowls on a table or bar.
 Let each person serve themselves.

-Make sure to cook your pasta as directed on the package.
-When your pasta is cooke al dente, remove from heat, drain, and lightly toss the pasta in olive oil.
+Make sure to cook your pasta as directed on the package - they all have slightly different directions.
+When your pasta is cooked al dente, remove from heat, drain, and lightly toss the pasta in olive oil.
 This will prevent the cooked pasta from sticking together.

 If you are running short on time, you can prep the veggies and meats in advance.
-You can choose whether you want to serve them warm or cold.
+You can choose whether you want to serve them warm or cold for maximum convenience.

-If you want to cook your veggies, wait until the day you are serving the pasta bar.
+If you want to cook your veggies, wait until the day you are serving the pasta bar so they taste fresh.
 You can prep your veggies ahead of time by cutting them up and gathering any seasonings beforehand.

 Variations to DIY Pasta Bar